Run For It: 10 Family-Friendly Races

 If you love running as much as your little ones do, have we got a race for you.
 With a children’s 1-mile race, followed by a 5k race for moms, it’s the perfect way to celebrate Mother’s Day as a family.
 Your little ones will love the authenticity of their race experience, from the race shirt, bib and timing chip, right down to the finisher ribbon they receive at the end.
 Talk about feeling like a big kid!
 After your kiddos have cheered you on with homemade signs (materials for which are provided at the race) and helped you cross the finish line (they can run with you for the last 50 feet), stay to play at the post-race party.
 You’ll find plenty of food, face painting, crafts and Ben The Balloon Man.
-Don’t forget to stop by the Red Tricycle booth to say hello to our Seattle City Editor, Kristina Moy.
-She’s sure to have some Red Tricycle schwag you won’t want to miss.
+Don’t forget to stop by the Red Tricycle booth and grab some Red Tricycle swag you won’t want to miss.
 So get out there and run…like the mother you are!

 Magnuson Race Series

-Time: May and June races, 10:00 am; July and August races 9:30 am; kid’s dash is 15 minutes before race start
+Time: May, June and September races start at 10 a.m.; July and August races start at 9:30 am; kid’s dash is 15 minutes before race start

 Beat the Bridge